 Moreover, at Little Lunches, we believe that establishing an approach of “everything in moderation” from an early age is an important building block for healthy eating in later life.

 Please note that the guidelines for children between ages 1-5 years are different for those under 1 year.
 The Department of Health recommends that all added sugar is avoided for children under 12 months of age, and we can supply fruit only puddings upon request.
+We also produce our own range of frozen baby food purees, which are completely additive and preservative free.

 We love to use lots of fresh & raw fruit and vegetables in our lunches and teas as these are a brilliant way to provide textural variety and a rainbow of colour on our children’s plates.
 We carefully prepare our raw fruit and vegetables so that they are safe for our littlies who are new to food exploration.